 Google Pixel 7: early thoughts

-But if these leaks are on the money, the Pixel 7 looks like being a solid if unremarkable improvement on the Pixel 6.
+But all in, the Pixel 7 looks like being a solid if unremarkable improvement on the Pixel 6.
 That said, one of the biggest selling points of a Google phone is its unique software tricks, and we've not heard anything on this subject yet.
 Expect the big G to have some tricks up its sleeve.

-New iPhone incoming! iPhone SE 3 (2022): price rumours, release date news and all of the leaks
+New iPhone incoming! iPhone 14: release date rumours, price news, specs and leaks

 The ones to beat: Best Android phones 2022